First Presidency (LDS Church): Title of members

-The church president and his counselors in the First Presidency, along with the president of the Quorum of the Twelve Apostles are each given the honorific title of "President".
+The church president and his counselors in the First Presidency are each given the honorific title of "President".

 Removal

 A member could be removed by the current president at any time or if disciplined by the Common Council of the Church, although both actions are rare and removal for discipline has not happened since the early days of the church.

 Duties

 The First Presidency is the highest ranking priesthood quorum of the church.
 The counselors assist the church president and work closely with him in guiding the entire church and carrying out the duties of the president of the church.
 The First Presidency has the theoretical authority to make the final decision on nearly all issues that might affect the church or its operations, but in practice, the First Presidency has delegated much of its decision-making power to members of the Quorum of the Twelve Apostles, the Seventy, the Presiding Bishopric, and local leaders of the church.
 Nevertheless, the First Presidency has retained its overarching decision-making power in a number of significant areas and may, at any time, choose to overrule the decisions of a lesser church quorum or authority.

 In the case of an infirm president, his counselors may be called upon to perform more of the duties of the First Presidency that would normally be performed by the president.
 If needed, any number of additional counselors may be called to assist them, but the president of the church remains the only person authorized to use all priesthood keys.
 All members of the First Presidency are sustained by the membership of the church as prophets, seers, and revelators and given the keys of the kingdom when they are ordained as an apostle.

 All members of the First Presidency are also members of the church's Council on the Disposition of the Tithes, which determines how the tithing funds of the church are spent.